DisposaBoy/GoSublime/USAGE.md

 GsLint
 ------

-GsLint is a front-end to tools like `gotype` and `govet` that highlights their errors in the source as you type.
+GsLint is a front-end to `gotype` that highlights errors in the source as you type.
 Its behaviour can be customized to best suit your style of coding with the following settings.

-* gslint_cmd - sets the command to call and can be any command that prints its output to stderr and in a format compatible with gotype.
+* gslint_cmd - sets the command to call, it can be the command name e.g. `gotype` or its full path e.g. `/go/bin/gotype`.
 If you find it distracting or otherwise want to disable it, simply set the value of this setting to an empty string ("")

 * gslint_timeout - sets the number of milliseconds to wait after you type a character before calling the command.
 The default value of 500ms may be too high which causes a noticeable lag from when typing and e.g misspelled(udefined) variables being typed.
 In that case, set it to something lower like 100 until you feel comfortable with it.
 Another option is to set it to a value of several seconds, say 3(3000ms) which means it won't activate until you take a rest from typing.